 - urinary symptoms (HSV-2)

 When you notice your spots aren’t disappearing on their own, make an appointment to see your doctor, even if the spots aren’t causing discomfort.
+If you don’t already have a primary care doctor, the Healthline FindCare tool can help you find a physician in your area.

 Diagnosis may be as simple as your doctor taking a look at your throat and doing a brief physical examination.
 This may include asking questions about your personal health and any symptoms you’ve been experiencing.